How We Reduced Our Household Trash – A Few Simple Tips!

 I made a cute dish carrier from repupuposed denim blue jeans.
 By PRE-Cycling we've reduced our landfill-bound trash & collection fees.
 The result is positive for our budget & the environment. #TexasHomesteader

-Then I bring them home & place it compactly into the fridge.
+I bring them home restaurant leftovers & place them in the fridge.
 That way I can enjoy restaurant leftovers for lunch the next day.

 And since this glass dish is microwave safe I can heat & eat in the same dish.
 No extra dirty dishes, no extra trash!
 Win/win!